Full Wave Bridge Rectifier with Capacitor Filter Design Calculation and Formula

 Conclusion

-• The rectifier uses four diodes that’s why it is considered expensive
+• The rectifier uses four diodes, which is why it is considered expensive.

 • The ripple voltage of a full-wave bridge rectifier with a capacitor filter is less than that of a half-wave rectifier.